openjs-foundation/cross-project-council/WORKING_GROUPS.md

 ## Starting A Core Working Group

-A Working Group is established by first defining a charter  that can be ratified by the TSC.
+A Working Group is established by first defining a charter that can be ratified by the CPC.
 A charter is a *statement of purpose*, a *list of responsibilities* and a *list of initial membership*.

 A working group needs 3 initial members.
 These should be individuals already undertaking the work described in the charter.

 The list of responsibilities should be specific.
-Once established, these responsibilities are no longer governed by the TSC and therefore should not be broad or subjective.
-The only recourse the TSC has over the working group is to revoke the entire charter and take on the work previously done by the working group themselves.
+Once established, these responsibilities are no longer governed by the CPC and therefore should not be broad or subjective.
+The only recourse the CPC has over the working group is to revoke the entire charter and take on the work previously done by the working group themselves.